 Finally, it is by far better to select a referee who will make the time to speak to the Chambers researchers than one who won’t.
 The best client in the world will not be heard if they ignore Chambers’ request to meet.

 I’ve received numerous requests for assistance this year due to attorneys slipping in the rankings.
 It is always a good idea to contact Chambers to find out what happened.
 Did the attorney receive a bad review?
 Did the submission tell a compelling story?
 Finding the reasons behind a change in ranking will often shed light on opportunities for improvement this year.

-For more information on what’s new for Chambers rankings in 2017, or if you would like help with Chambers submissions or other legal rankings at your firm, contact me, Susan Holmes, at email@example.com.
+For more information on what’s new for Chambers rankings in 2017, or if you would like help with Chambers submissions or other legal rankings at your firm, contact email@example.com.